Calling all culture vultures. These art exhibitions are right up your alley!

 Joo Choon Lin: Dance In The Destruction Dance, SAM at Tanjong Pagar Distripark, Gallery 2, 39 Keppel Road, Singapore 089065

-We know that just about everyone’s been to this IG-worthy permanent exhibition at the ArtScience Museum.
+We know that just about everyone’s been to this IG-worthy permanent exhibition at ArtScience Museum.
 And for good reason!
-We’re happy to report that they’ve upgraded the space with new work.
-In collaboration with international art collective teamLab, step inside three new installations.
-In the collection titled Exploring New Frontiers, you’ll find new interactive artworks that move and change as you explore.
-We don’t wanna spoil all the new activities, so discover the excitement for yourself at the museum!
+We’re happy to report that they’ve upgraded the space with new works.
+In collaboration with the international art collective teamLab, the museum now offers three new installations.
+The new collection is titled Exploring New Frontiers.
+You’ll find interactive artworks that move and change as you explore.
+We don’t wanna spoil it for you, so discover the excitement for yourself at the museum!

 Future World: Where Art Meets Science, ArtScience Museum, 6 Bayfront Avenue, Singapore 018974

 We scream for ice cream!
 The lush enclave of Dempsey is home to the world-famous Museum of Ice Cream.
-Known for its interactive and ‘gram-friendly exhibits in New York City, the Singapore outpost features 14 never-before-seen installations such as the sprinkle pool, a pink and yellow jungle filled with 10,000 bananas and more.
+Originating from New York City, the museum is known for its interactive, ‘gram-friendly exhibits.
+The Singapore outpost features 14 never-before-seen installations.
+Start at the sprinkle pool before exploring a pink and yellow jungle filled with 10,000 bananas.
 And what’s a museum about ice cream without the icy treat?
-As you’re guided through the pastel wonderland, you’ll be treated to five unique ice cream treats.
+As you’re guided through the pastel wonderland, you’ll be treated to unique ice cream treats.

 Museum of Ice Cream, 100 Loewen Road, Singapore 248837